CHARLIE H. CAMPBELL

 A rock star?

-Yes.
-That was my aspiration in life; be a musician, tour the world, have thousands of adoring fans.
-I thought being rich and famous and traveling the world would finally bring me the fulfillment and joy that I was so lacking.
-I didn't care at the time to ponder the fact that most of the rich and famous musicians out there are completely miserable.
+Yeah, that was my aspiration in life—play guitar or bass in a band and tour the world.
+Or be on television and have thousands of adoring fans.
+I thought being rich and famous would finally bring me the joy and fulfillment I wanted as a young man.
+I didn't care at the time to ponder the fact that most of the rich and famous are pretty miserable.
 It was going to be different for me!

 How did the Lord get a hold of your life?

-When I was twenty one years old I began to question if God might actually exist.
-My atheism stopped adding up in my mind.
-As an atheist I believed nobody times nothing equals everything.
-"Well hold on a second" I began to think, "How could something (the universe) come from nothing and by nothing?"
-So, I was really pondering this for quite some time but also wondering, "If God exists, how could anyone know if it's the God of Mormonism, Islam, Hinduism, Christianity, the Jehovah's Witnesses?"
-So there I was; I was working at a surf shop in Carlsbad, California, and all these people around me in the surfing world, including Joey Buran (a professional surfer in Carlsbad), were getting saved and going to this church called "Calvary Chapel" in a neighboring town by the name of Vista.
+When I was twenty one years old my atheism stopped adding up in my mind.
+As an atheist I believed nobody x nothing = everything.
+"Well hold on a second," I began to think, "How could something (the universe) come from nothing and by nothing?"
+So, I was really wrestling with this for a while.
+But I also was wondering, "If God exists, how could anyone know if it's the God of Mormonism, Islam, Hinduism, Christianity, or the Jehovah's Witnesses?"
+So there I was; I was managing a surf shop on the beach in Carlsbad, California, and all these people around me in the surfing world, including Joey Buran (a local professional surfer), were becoming Christians and going to a church called "Calvary Chapel" in a neighboring town named Vista.
 So I thought, "Maybe I'll try going to that church sometime and see what these people are so excited about."
 I didn't own a suit or a tie, but I thought "If all these surfers are going there, they must allow my type in, you know, with jeans."
 So I went.

-While I was doing that, God gave me a desire to teach a class at our church on defending the faith for whoever wanted to come out.
+While I was doing that, God gave me a desire to also teach an evening apologetics class at our church for whoever wanted to come out.
 So, I asked our pastor what he thought about that.
-He agreed and we had about 75 people come out every Tuesday night for that.
+He liked the idea and we had about 50-75 people come out every Tuesday night for that.
 We ran that course over and over again about twice a year for five or six years.
-Doing that allowed me to continue researching and improving my studies.
+Teaching that class over and over allowed me to widen my research, continue learning, and fine tune my presentations.

-When our senior pastor, Rob Salvato, was on a missions trip or on vacation, he would often allow me to fill in for him on Wednesday nights or Sunday mornings.
-The feedback he was receiving was good enough that when he had to turn down an invitation to teach at another church he started recommending that they invite me instead.
+When our senior pastor, Rob Salvato (a great brother and friend of mine) was on a missions trip or vacation, he would often allow me to fill in for him on a Wednesday night or a Sunday morning.
+Apparently he received enough good feedback from my apologetics presentations that he started recommending me to his other friends who pastor churches.
 So, about once every three or four months I would speak at another church.
-I did that for about three or four years (2002-2006).
-Much to my surprise the invitations were becoming more frequent.
-In early 2006, the invitations began coming in frequently enough that my wife and I determined that the Lord was leading me to do this full time.
-So that, in a nutshell, is how the Lord worked it out.
+I did that for about three or four years (2002-2005).
+Much to my surprise though the invitations became more frequent.
+In early 2006, the invitations were coming in frequently enough that my wife and I determined (through prayer and seeking wise counsel) that the Lord was opening a door for me to be an itinerant apologist.
+So wow!
+That, in a nutshell, is how the Lord worked it out.

 Absolutely not!
-I've always felt under qualified to do anything for the Lord.
-I was so afraid of speaking in front of people growing up, I refused to ever give an oral report all through junior high and high school. ("Give me a lower grade," I said, "I'm not giving a speech!")
-And my teachers did give me a lower grade!
-I was so afraid to stand up and talk in front of people that even in college, I'd sit in the back row by the door on the first day of class so that if the teacher asked the students to stand up and tell the class their name and introduce themselves, I'd get up and walk out!
+I was so afraid of public speaking growing up, I refused to ever give an oral report all through junior high and high school. ("Give me a lower grade," I said, "I'm not giving a speech!").
+I was so afraid to stand up and talk publicly that even in college, I'd sit in the back row by the door on the first day of class so that if the teacher asked the students to stand up and "simply tell the class your name and introduce yourself," I'd get up and walk out!

-I think God chose to make me a teacher just to blow away the angels and people who used to know me!
-(Hmm...let's see, who is the least qualified for this position?
+I think God made me a teacher just to blow away the angels and people who used to know me!
+(Hmm...let's see, who is the least qualified to do this?
+Ahh, there he is, Charlie Campbell, living in Oceanside, California.
 I'll pick him, that way I'll get all the glory when anything good comes from his life!).

 God is good.
-When I became a follower of Christ, God miraculously began to change me and actually give me a desire to teach others His Word.
-He works in us both to will and to do for His good pleasure.
+When I became a follower of Christ, God miraculously began to change me and give me a burden, a desire to teach others His Word.

 Yes, immensely.
-Visiting different churches every week is a tremendous blessing and seeing the faith of believers strengthened is also an amazing experience.
+Visiting different churches throughout the year is a tremendous blessing.
 There’s nothing I’d rather be doing this side of Heaven.
-I feel extremely blessed.
-I feel like I’m doing what God created me to do.
+I feel extremely blessed, like I’m doing what God created me to do.

 Do you speak at churches of different denominations?

-So, you do teach outside of the United States?
+Have you taught outside of the United States?

 Yes.
-I go all over the place.
-Europe, Canada, South America.
+Europe, Canada, South America, Central America.
 It's a blessing to see how God is working outside of the United States.

-Who has had the biggest impact on you spiritually?
+Who outside the Bible has had the biggest impact on you spiritually?

 If you could recommend just one or two resources for someone who wants to learn how to better defend their faith, what would you recommend?

-If they have an iPOD (or an MP3 player), I'd recommend our Contending for the Faith disc.
-It has 32 hours of teaching on a wide variety of topics related to the defense of the faith on one disc that transfer straight on to their iPOD.
-That's more than an entire semester of apologetics classes right on their iPOD.
-As for books, I'd start with the book Answers to Skeptics’ Top Forty Questions.
-Another book that I love to recommend is I Don’t Have Enough Faith to Be an Atheist by Dr. Norman Geisler.
+I'd recommend my Case For Christianity USB Flash Drive.
+It has all of my apologetic videos on a wide variety of topics.
+That's more than an entire semester of apologetics classes right on a tiny flash drive.
+As for books, I'd start with the book One Minute Answers to Skeptics’ Top Forty Questions.
+Another book I love to recommend is I Don’t Have Enough Faith to Be an Atheist by Dr. Norman Geisler.
 It is one of the best in print.
-After that, there are Lee Strobel's books, The Case for Christ, The Case for Faith, The Case for a Creator.
+After that, there are Lee Strobel's books, The Case for Christ, The Case for Faith, The Case for a Creator, The Case for the Real Jesus.
 They are all phenomenal.

 What advice would you give to someone who wants to become more involved in defending the faith, or even be an apologist themselves?

-Well, were all called to be apologists to some degree.
-Jude 3 and 1 Peter 3:15 talk about this.
+Well, we are all called to be apologists to some degree.
+Jude 1:3 and 1 Peter 3:15 talk about this.
 I’d encourage every believer to continue studying the Bible first and foremost.
 Most of the false teachings being taught by the cults can be countered simply by having a better grasp on the Scriptures.
-I'd also encourage people to pick up a good book on apologetics.
+I'd also encourage people to pick up and read as many good books on apologetics as they can.

 If a person believes the Lord is leading them to actually teach others to defend the faith, then I would work on preparing a message, let’s say on the trustworthiness of the Bible, or evidence for the existence of God.
 Write out your notes, refine them, rework them.
 Perhaps build a PowerPoint presentation and then let your jr. high, high school or college pastor take a look at it.
 Then, mention to them that if they are ever open to the idea of them sharing something with the group along those lines, that they would love the opportunity.
 I'd encourage them to be faithful with any opportunity that God gives them to teach others and see what He might do.
 Jesus said, “He who is faithful in a very little thing is faithful also in much” (Luke 16:10).